mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

 ### How We Work

 #### General Workflow
-1. Mattermost members open new issues in [Platform Board](https://mattermost.atlassian.net/jira/software/c/projects/MM/boards/46)
+1. Mattermost staff open new issues in the [Platform Board](https://mattermost.atlassian.net/jira/software/c/projects/MM/boards/46).
 2. Every new issue goes through an Issue Triage weekly.

 ### Areas of Ownership